Phantas0s/gocli/README.md

 **WORK IN PROGRESS**

+## CLI Creator

-## Highlights
+### Highlights

 * Generate a new CLI project in one command.
-* Generate automatically the commands:
+* Default commands every CLI should have available by default.
-* Create automatically environment variables for each flag
+* Create environment variables for each flag automatically.
-* Can configure every flag of your CLI using a configuration file
+* Possibility to configure every flag via options, via config file, or both.

-## Installing the CLI Creator
+### Installing the CLI Creator

 Download the latest release and put it wherever you want.

-## Creating a New CLI
+### Creating a New CLI

 1. Generate a new CLI project with your project path and your Github username.
 For example: `./clicreator -p $HOME/myProject myGithubUsername`.
-2. Go to your project's root and pull the latest dependencies with `go get -u`.
+2. Go to the project's root and pull the latest dependencies with `go get -u`.

-## Default Commands of Your New CLI

-* `help` - Display the help.
-The flags `--help` or `-h` have the same effect.
-* `version` - Display the current CLI version (need to be build with goreleaser before).
-* `completion` - Generate a completion for the common \*nix shells.
-* `example` - Example of a command; output a string.

-## Adding New Commands to your CLI

-1. Go to the directory `cmd`
-2. Create a new file
-3. You can get inspired from the example command (`cmd/example.go`) to create your own command.
+3. You can test the default command and add the ones you want.

-## Adding New Flags to your CLI

-## Commands

-## Argument and Options available
+### Argument and Options available

 The username of your favorite VCS (Version Control System) platform is the only mandatory argument.